FuzzyPumpkin/organizm/readme.md

 ## Installation

-Live deployment of the app is in progress.
+To view live, go to https://organizm.netlify.com.
 If you would like to download the code and run it on your development environment, you can either fork the repo or click on "Clone or Download" and download as a .zip file.
 Open the extracted folder in the code editor of your choice.

 ## Contributors
 I, Kari Minger (aka FuzzyPumpkin) am the sole contributor to this project.